 Budgeting is the simple act of deciding how you want to spend your money.

-Whether you have a minimum wage part-time job or you make six figures working on Bay Street, your income is limited.
-When you make a budget, you’re deciding how your income should be used.
+Whether you hold a part-time job earning minimum wage or you make six figures, your income is limited.
+Making a budget means deciding how your income should be used.

 A budget doesn’t have to be about saving money or cutting expenses; your budget can include anything you want.
-Most people make basic needs like food and shelter their top priority, but there’s nothing wrong with budgeting for cars, trips, shopping and anything else that makes you happy.
+While most prioritize necessities like food and shelter, there’s nothing wrong with budgeting for indulgences such as trips, shopping, eating out, cars, and anything else that makes you happy.
 In fact, budgeting is the best way to ensure you can have those things that are valuable to you personally.

-If you were asked how much you spend each month, how close do you think you would get to the actual number?
+If you were asked how much you spend each month, how accurate would your guess be?

 You might know some of the big ones.
-You probably know to the dollar how much you pay for your home.
-But what about some of the other categories you regularly spend money on?
-Do you know how much you spend each month on groceries?
-Restaurants?
-Transportation?
+Your housing cost, for instance, might be at the top of the list.
+But what about some of the other spending categories?
+Do you know how much you spend each month on groceries, restaurants, transportation?

 If you’re not keeping track of what you’re spending, it can be difficult to stay within your means.
-You can easily use your credit card to pay for a few nights out, some new clothes, and that new bag you really want.
-But without having some kind of budget, you might now know whether you can pay off your credit card bill until it’s too late.
+You can easily use your credit card to pay for nights out, new clothes, and that new bag you really want.
+However, without a budget, you might not know whether you can pay off your credit card bill until it’s too late.

 Having a budget helps you keep track of your spending so you can spend your money on the things that are most important to you.